qbe-digital-analytics/gtm-ss-traffic-type-classifier/README.md

 ### Adding a new Classification
 The below example shows how to add a new classification for the *Custom Bot* classifier, but the interface is the same for all other classifiers (except for *Default Bots*).

-Start by clicking "Add Row":
+Start by clicking **Add Row**:

 ![Add Row Image](images/addRow.png)

  1. Now, enter a **Name** for the classification.
 For *Custom Bots*, *IP Addresses* and *Page Locations*, this is just a friendly name used to identify the classification, while for *Custom Event Parameters*, this must be the exact parameter name, typically in `snake_case` for example: `page_title`.
  2. Choose a **Match Type** from the drop-down menu.
-Options include, equals, contains, starts with, ends with, regex, does not equal, does not contain, does not start with, does not end with and does not match regex.
+Options include, equals, contains, starts with, ends with, regex, does not equal, does not contain, does not start with, does not end with, and, does not match regex.
  3. Enter a **Search** string.
 Note, regex options must be in a regular expression format.
  4. Choose whether the search string is **Case Sensitive** or not.
-Default is case insensitive match.
+Default is not case sensitive.
  5. Choose a **Classify As** classification string.
-This is the string returned by the GTM variable if a match was found
+This is the string returned by the GTM variable if a match was found.
  6. One done hit **Add**.